 Those with hearing impairment were more likely to snore, be of Cuban or Puerto Rican descent, have higher body mass indexes (BMI), and were diagnosed with sleep apnea.

-Sleep apnea was found to be associated with a 31 percent increase in high frequency hearing impairment and 90 percent in low frequency hearing impairment.
-Sleep apnea also increased the participants’ hearing impairment in low and high frequency by 38 percent.
+Sleep apnea was found to be associated with a 31 percent increase in high-frequency hearing impairment and 90 percent in low-frequency hearing impairment.
+Sleep apnea also increased the participants’ low and high frequency hearing impairment by 38 percent.
 Speech, for example, is considered low frequency.

 Further research is required to confirm if sleep apnea can cause hearing loss.
 Furthermore, the study focused primarily on the Hispanic community, so further research should include other ethnicities as well.